Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `install.sh`, `uninstall.sh`: New argument in install.sh add to favourites -f / -n normal installation without favourites(?) also complementary flag in uninstall.sh

 ##### Axel
-- [ ] `README.md`: Write contents of `README.md` in the table in data_common.sh, after the permissions bit.
+- [ ] `README.md`: Write escaped contents of `README.md` in the table in data_common.sh, after the permissions bit.
-- [ ] `functions_common.sh`: Create a function to autogenerate the `README.md` table from the `common_data.sh` table
-- [ ] `README.md`: Sort `README.md` table, with same sections as `install.sh` and the sort table in `data_common.sh` with that order too (3 groups of features:root, user, system environment sorted alphabetically).
 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
 - [ ] `data_features.sh`, `install.sh`, `uninstall.sh`: create bash functions that defines all the color schemes and styles in bash, storing the format in variables like RED="\e0]", BLUE="\e0", BOLD="...",  so you can `echo "${RED}${BOLD} This text is in red and bold"`
 - [ ] Research: Manually add Keyboard shortcuts function for pycharm.
-Describe the exact process, in order to paramtrize and create a func nthat does it for any program
+Describe the exact process, in order to parametrize and create a func that does it for any program
 - [ ] `data_features.sh`: Screenshots Keyboard combination set to the same as for windows or similar (Windows+Shift+s) --> create to function to install custom keyboard shortcut combinations
+- [ ] `functions_common.sh`: (depends on merging installationtype with `common_data.sh` table).
+Create a function to autogenerate the `README.md` table from the `common_data.sh` table
+- [ ] `README.md`: (depends on declaration above) Sort `README.md` table, with same sections as `install.sh` and the sort table in `data_common.sh` with that order too (3 groups of features:root, user, system environment sorted alphabetically).

 Have to be completed after (AFTER!) having all the auxiliar structures into v1.0 of uninstall / install (root functions are already in this point):